BlackWallTeam/Backend/README.md

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.

-## Deployment

-The following details how to deploy this application.